Third and Fourth Degree Perineal Tears

 This is a type of tear sustained during vaginal childbirth which involves the tissue of the vagina, the perineum (the area between the vagina and the anus), and the structures around the anus.
 If the tear involves the muscles around the anus it is called a third degree tear.
 If it also involves the tissue on the inside of the anus it is called a fourth degree tear.

 Approximately 1-3% of women who deliver vaginally will experience third and fourth degree tears.
-Factors such as having a ventouse or forceps delivery, having a baby weighing more than 4 kg, or having a baby that is “back to back” where the baby’s face is up at delivery increase the risk of sustaining a third or fourth degree tear.
+Factors such as having a vacuum or forceps delivery, having a large baby, or having a baby that is delivered face up increase the risk of sustaining a third or fourth degree tear.
 Often there is no particular reason identified for the injury.

-Third and fourth degree tears are repaired in the operating room, usually under a spinal/epidural anesthetic.
+Third and fourth degree tears are repaired in the operating room, usually under local or regional ansethsia.
 You will be given antibiotics in the operating room and the layers of the tear will be stitched back together.
 The stitches will dissolve by themselves.
 A catheter will be left in your bladder until the anesthetic has worn off.

 You will be offered an appointment with a doctor 8 to 10 weeks following your delivery.
 At this appointment you will be asked some questions about your delivery and any bowel symptoms that you might have.
 You will be examined to make sure that the perineum has healed properly.
 You will also have the opportunity to discuss your delivery and ask any questions.